About Lowndes County

 To search for someone recently arrested in Lowndes County, Georgia, you can use the inmate lookup tool provided by the Lowndes County Jail.
 The jail is located at 120 Prison Farm Road, Valdosta, GA.
 You can access the inmate search feature on the Lowndes County Sheriff's Office website, which provides up-to-date information on current detainees, including booking details and charges.

 Mugshots or booking photos in Lowndes County, Georgia, can be obtained from the Lowndes County Sheriff's Office.
 The Sheriff's Office may provide access to these photos through their official website or you can visit their office at 120 Prison Farm Road, Valdosta, GA.
-Additionally, some third-party websites may also host these images, but the most reliable source is the Sheriff's Office directly.
+Some third-party websites may also host these images, but the most reliable source is the Sheriff's Office directly.

 To obtain a criminal background check in Lowndes County, Georgia, you should contact the Georgia Bureau of Investigation (GBI).
 The GBI provides a statewide criminal history check, which can be requested online through their website or in person at their office.
 Locally, you can also visit the Lowndes County Sheriff's Office for assistance with the process.